timofeymukha/libWallModelledLES/README.md

 Clone the repository to the directory of your choice and run the Allwmake file inside.
 This should be it!
+If you want to get a specific version of the library, go to Downloads, Tags, and download the associated archive.

 If you want to build the source code documentation with doxygen, go into the docs folder and run "doxygen config".